200sc/bebop/README.md

 Benchmarks would benefit from a larger set of messages to compare with.

-Much of the code would be well served having a fuzzer thrown at it.

 Original bebop does not support one .bop file importing type definitions from another .bop file, and so neither does this, yet.

 - This is nontrivial, and requires a lot of design toward the importing / packaging ecosystem.